 The best part was unfolding them 😉

 Oil temperature is important to make sure you don’t burn them.
-The wonton wrappers are so thin and they easily get burn if the oil is too hot.
+The wonton wrappers are so thin and they easily get a burn if the oil is too hot.

 Sorry (but not sorry!), I just love taking action photo of dusting sugar.